VBernasconi/digital_musicology/milestone3.md

 On the above, we can clearly see that hip hop seems to have reached its pick of use for the studied time range in the early 90s, similarly to caribbean and caribbean-influenced songs.
 Other music genres benefit from a more linear distribution over time.

 A third heatmap with a normalized distribution per year was finally produced in order to better see the dominance of some genres for each year.
-With the latter, we can clearly see the dominance of rock music from the mid-60s to the early 90s.
-Before the rise of rock music, country music was dominent.

 <img src="images/genre_distribution_perc_year_nother.png" alt="drawing" width="2000"/>

 #### Interpretation

+##### 2. Musical genres

+With the last heatmap, we can clearly see the dominance of rock music from the mid-60s to the early 90s on the musical scene.
+Before the rise of rock music, country music seems to have been more dominent.

 ### Conclusion (interpretation en lien avec questions de recherche)